Distal Biceps Tendon Tear at Elbow

 If a decision is made not to operate on the tear, either due to the patient’s sedentary lifestyle or in cases of recurrent tears, there are alternative options available that provide relief.

 - Physiotherapy for several weeks

-If the decision is made to operate, it is extremely important that the surgery be performed within three weeks of when the tear occurred.
-The operation involves using a special anchor to reattach the tendon to the bone.
+If the decision is made to operate, it is extremely important that the distal bicep tendon tear surgery be performed within three weeks of when the tear occurred.
+The operation uses the arthroscopic method of reinserting the tendon into the bone with a special anchor

 About the procedure